XD-MG/DDHRNet/README.md

 # DDHRNet
 Code for paper DDHRNet

-Project is based on PaddlePaddle1.8.5
+Project is based on PaddlePaddle1.8.5 (The dygraph version will be upload soon)

 The Dual_stream Deep High-resolution Net (DDHRNet) model is avaliable in DDHRNet_code/models/modeling/ddhrnet.py